Form A3C secondary or subsequent grant of representation (de bonis non grant)

-A secondary or subsequent grant may be required in some circumstances after Probate or Letters of Administration have been granted.
-For instance, if the personal representative has died, a new executor or administrator must be appointed to complete the administration of the estate.
+A secondary or subsequent grant may be required in some circumstances after probate or Letters of Administration have been granted.
+For example, if the personal representative has died, a new executor or administrator must be appointed to complete the administration of the estate.

 How to apply

-From the 14 September 2020 you can make an application for a secondary or subsequent (de bonis non) grant online.
-You can do this by using the online Statement of Affairs (Probate) Form SA.2 through myAccount or Revenue Online Service ROS.
-Please see Guide to completing Statement of Affairs (Probate) for more information.
+Where the deceased died on or after 5 December 2001, you must apply for a de bonis non grant online.
+You should use the online Statement of Affairs (Probate) Form SA.2 to make this application.
+You must complete this form through myAccount or Revenue Online Service (ROS).
+For more information please see the Guide to completing Statement of Affairs (Probate).

-Once your application is successfully submitted a Notice of Acknowledgement (Probate) will auto-generate to your myAccount or ROS inbox.
+When you successfully submit your application a Notice of Acknowledgement (Probate) will auto-generate to your myAccount or ROS inbox.
 You must present this notice and all relevant documents to the Probate Office to request a second or subsequent grant.

 Non e-enabled customers